glindsey/gossamer/README.md

 ### Materials

-Materials are static classes that describe what individual thing instances are made of.
-(This will probably change to be actual instances of materials, so the materials themselves can keep track of attributes such as burn/corrosion/etc. amount.)
+Materials are classes that describe what individual thing instances are made of.
+When created, a thing gets a new instance of its material; this allows the material instance to keep track of attributes such as burn/corrosion/etc. amount.

 (TODO: Add more details here)